 My work has appeared in Politics & Society, the Review of International Political Economy, Foreign Affairs, and in several policy outlets.

 I teach courses on European politics and European political economy at the University of Toronto Mississauga and the University of Toronto (St. George).
-I am currently finishing my dissertation at the Department of Political Science at George Washington University.
+I received my Ph.D. from the George Washington University.

 You can find a copy of my CV here.